ebmdatalab/fdaaa_trends/README.md

 ## Data Sources

 Each working day we download the full data from ClinicalTrials.gov as part of our [FDAAA TrialsTracker](https://fdaaa.trialstracker.net/) project.
-The data is [available in XML format](https://clinicaltrials.gov/ct2/resources/download) that we concert to JSON strings.
+The data is [available in XML format](https://clinicaltrials.gov/ct2/resources/download) that we convert to JSON strings.
 We store these in CSV format, delimited by the `þ` character for ease of use with tools like BigQuery, however they are also able to be parsed as ndjson files.
 The code for that downloading and processing is located as part of our TrialsTracker ["clinicaltrials-act-converter" repo](https://github.com/ebmdatalab/clinicaltrials-act-converter).
 Additional code for the FDAAA TrialsTracker is located [here](https://github.com/ebmdatalab/clinicaltrials-act-tracker).

 Adapting the code used to identify applicable trials for the TrialsTracker, we are able to take the raw data of the entirety of ClinicalTrials.gov on a given day and convert it to CSVs with the relevant data necessary for the analysis.
-Due to their size, the raw "CSV" files that underly this analysis are available seperately in an open [OSF repository](https://doi.org/10.17605/OSF.IO/X8NBV).
-We are happy to freely share any additonal full archives of ClinicalTrials.gov from our database.
+Due to their size, the raw "CSV" files that inform this analysis are available separately in an open [OSF repository](https://doi.org/10.17605/OSF.IO/X8NBV).
+We are happy to freely share any additional full archives of ClinicalTrials.gov from our database.
 Please email us at [ebmdatalab@phc.ox.ac.uk](mailto:ebmdatalab@phc.ox.ac.uk) and we can discuss the best way to get you the data.

 ## Data Processing and Analysis